Consent

 SWiM: Supporting Weight Management

 If you’ve recently completed a behavioural weight loss programme and have been directed here because your provider thinks this study may be a good fit for you, we’d be delighted to hear from you.
-You can find out more and register your interest at: https://redcap.link/swim2eoi.

-The SWiM Team
+The SWiM team

 Professor Amy Ahern